Milwaukee M18 Fuel Impact Driver Shows Off 4th Generation Power

 Size and Weight

 Milwaukee already had one of the most compact impact drivers available and the 2953 manages to shave another 0.12 inches off, making it just 4.47 inches.
-By comparison, only the DeWalt DCF850 Atomic impact driver is more compact in the 18V/20V Max class, and it doesn’t have nearly the performance of this model.
+By comparison, only the DeWalt DCF850 Atomic impact driver is more compact in the 18V/20V Max class, and it doesn’t come close to the performance of the M18 Fuel.

 All of the improvements come with no change in weight.
 Bare, the tool still weighs 2.2 pounds and a 5.0Ah battery brings the total weight up to 3.8 pounds.
 You can work a little lighter by using a 2.0Ah or 3.0Ah High Output battery.